Last updated: Apr 21, 2026

 Day Completed: June 10

-Step 11: The Lender Commissions Third-Party Reports
+Step 11: The Lender Orders Third-Party Reports

 Time Taken: Three days